jedfalk/Readme-Generator/README.md

 ## Installation
-clone the repo npm i node index.js
+clone the repo from github

+Then use these commands in the terminal:

+npm i

+node index.js

 ## Usage
 generates a readme